baconjs/bacon.js/README.md

 `Bacon.fromPromise(promise)` creates an EventStream from a Promise object such as JQuery Ajax.
 This stream will contain a single value or an error, followed immediately by stream end.

+`Bacon.fromEventTarget(target, event)` creates an EventStream from events on a DOM EventTarget or Node.JS EventEmitter object.
+You can also pass an optional function that processes the emitted events' parameters.

+`Bacon.fromCallback(f)` creates an Event stream from a function that accepts a callback.
+The function is supposed to call its callback just once.
+For example:

+    Bacon.fromCallback(function(callback) {
+      setTimeout(function() {
+        callback("Bacon!")
+      }, 1000)
+    })

+This would create a stream that outputs a single value "Bacon!" and ends after that.
+The use of setTimeout causes the value to be delayed by 1 second.

+`Bacon.fromPoll(interval, f)` polls given function with given interval.
+Function should return Events: either Bacon.Next or Bacon.End.
+Polling occurs only when there are subscribers to the stream.
+Polling ends permanently when `f` returns Bacon.End

 `Bacon.once(value)` creates an EventStream that delivers the given single value for the first subscriber.
 The stream will end immediately after this value.